 Top photo: a puffin at Látrabjarg

-The lighthouse at Látrabjarg, which is the westernmost lighthouse in Europe.
+The lighthouse at Látrabjarg is the westernmost lighthouse in Europe.

-But you might also see the razorbill, fulmar, guillemot, and many, many other species of sea-birds - approx. 10 all in all - nesting and raising their chicks in the cliffs.
-It is believed that the largest colony of razorbills in the world nests in these cliffs.
+But you will also see the razorbill (approx. 161,000 couples), fulmar, a lot of guillemots (approx. 226,00 couples), kittiwakes, and many, many other species of sea-birds - approx. 10 all in all - nesting and raising their chicks in the cliffs.

 Razorbill in the cliffs

 Látrabjarg is divided into 4 parts: Keflavíkurbjarg, Látrabjarg, Bæjarbjarg and Breiðavíkurbjarg cliffs.
 It is sheer-sided and there is a painted white line to warn people against not getting too close to the edge and falling off the cliff.

 In this travel-blog, I will mainly be showing you Látrabjarg and the puffins and a little bit from my detour to Keflavíkurbjarg cliffs as well.

 Látrabjarg was declared as protected (friðlýst) in March 2021.

 Látrabjarg is, in my opinion, the best place in Iceland to get close to and photograph the puffins.
 Another good spot, where you can get very close to the puffins is in Bakkagerði in Borgarfjörður-Eystri in East-Iceland.